 - Invite users to participate in surveys.
 Surveys are the best way to learn what people think about your app and how you can improve it.
 Besides, asking for feedback in the form of surveys makes users feel even more valuable.
+Another version of the feedback survey can be a pre-maid quiz where they can just choose/tick their answer.
 Here’s an example from Airbnb:

 - Send the “we miss you” emails.
 If a user hasn’t opened your app for a long time, it’s a good idea to send an email telling them that you miss them and giving a discount for coming back.
 Such email will remind the user about your brand and show them that you care.
 Here’s how Ticketfly, the concert ticketing app, re-engages its users:

 - Localize your emails.
 If you have users from different countries, keep in mind that they’d be delighted to receive emails in their native language.
 However, you should not only merely translate the emails, but also localize them, meaning that you should consider the features and traditions of each country.
 For example, convert dollars to euros for European countries, or do not send Christmas offers to users from China.